 - a.
-Adequate - The purpose of the predecisional enforcement conference is to discuss the apparent willful violation involving the transfer of licensed byproduct material (EXIT signs containing tritium) without a specific license. - The purpose of the predecisional enforcement conference is to discuss the apparent procedural violation involving the motor driven emergency feedwater pump. - b.
+Adequate - The purpose of the predecisional enforcement conference is to discuss the apparent willful violation involving the transfer of licensed byproduct material (EXIT signs containing tritium) without a specific license. - The purpose of the predecisional enforcement conference is to discuss the apparent procedural violation involving the motor driven emergency feedwater pump.

+- b.
 Inadequate - The purpose of the meeting is to discuss the procedural violation identified in NRC Inspection Report No. 50-277/02-06. - The purpose of the predecisional enforcement conference is to discuss the deliberate transfer of licensed byproduct material without a specific license. - 4.
 Refer to the issues as "apparent violations" or "potential noncompliances", to reflect the predecisional nature. - 5.
 Indicate whether the conference is open or closed to public observation. - a.
 If the conference is open, include the following statement:

-"This is a Category 1 Meeting: The public is invited to observe this meeting and will have one or more opportunities to communicate with the NRC after the business portion, but before the meeting is adjourned."
+The public is invited to observe this meeting and will have an opportunity to communicate with the NRC, but only after the business portion of the meeting is adjourned."